 Apart from computer skills, we also provide different kinds of activities.
 Blind people have the same desires as other people, such as traveling and socializing.
 Therefore, on the weekends, we have volunteers going with visually impaired people to the park, to walk and talk.
 We also organize trips around China.

-I try to give positive examples through my work; I’m a total blind and I do a lot, which means there are other possibilities for blind and visually impaired people too.
+I try to give positive examples through my work; I’m completely blind and I do a lot, which means there are other possibilities for blind and visually impaired people too.

 Technology has developed very quickly; we can use the mobile phone text to speech engine, and we can use screen reader software.
 This progress allows us to do a lot of things independently and confidently.

-There are a lot of companies, maybe for commercial reasons or maybe for social responsibility, that are willing to develop non-barrier applications for visually impaired persons.
+There are a lot of companies, some for commercial reasons and some for social responsibility, that are willing to develop non-barrier applications for visually impaired persons.
 In 2010/2011 we couldn’t use Alipay or WeChat, but now we can use 70-80% of their functions.
 And all for free, like the other users.

 When I move, I usually walk or take the metro.
 The metro is very convenient because a lot of destinations are near the stations and some metro stations provide special services; in big stations, like People’s Square, there is someone to help visually impaired people change lines.

-Public buses are a bit difficult because we cannot see the numbers, and people in the bus stop move very fast which makes it difficult to catch them and ask for help.
+Public buses are a bit difficult because we cannot see the numbers, and people at the bus stop move very fast which makes it difficult to catch them and ask for help.